COVID-19 Update: Our team is conducting consultations by phone & video. In-person appointments are also available in select locations. Learn More

 And of course, a consumer proposal does affect your credit rating – an R7 note (a note on your credit report that shows you’ve entered into an agreement to pay back your debt) will remain on your credit report for three years after completion.
 The R7 note is not desirable, but it’s still better than the R9 note given for a bankruptcy.
 And, chances are, you have a history of missing payments and you may already be unable to access credit due to a poor credit score.
 The good news is, it’s often possible to get a secured credit card during a consumer proposal, so you can start building your credit immediately after filing for a consumer proposal.

-If it sounds like a consumer proposal is the right solution for you, the next step is to come in and meet with one of our Licensed Insolvency Trustees at one of our 12 conveniently located offices.
-We believe it is important for you to understand each and every financial relief option available to you.
-We are happy to meet with you to discuss all options in detail and to ensure you are making an informed decision in order to gain relief from any financial stress you may be experiencing.
+If it sounds like a consumer proposal is the right solution for you, the next step is to book a free consultation with one of our Licensed Insolvency Trustee.
+We are happy to meet with you to discuss your debt relief options in detail to ensure you are making the best decision for you and gain relief from any financial stress you may be experiencing.